Self

 Place your hand on your heart and focus your attention there.
 Close your eyes and welcome images of those who love you most to fill your inner vision.

-Reflect on the gift they are in your life and whisper a "thank you" to each one.
+Reflect on the gifts in your life and whisper a "thank you" to each one.

 6. Celebrate your body

-Check in with your body for any points of tension and breathe gently into each spot, drawing the tightness away from the area on the inhalation and dispelling it into the atmosphere on the out-breath.
+Check-in with your body for any tension, and breathe gently into each spot, draw the tightness away from the area on the inhalation, and dispel it into the atmosphere on the out-breath.

 Then, focus on your areas of strength and send a blessing for the ways they support you.